 The previous UK Government’s long-term Strategy for achieving Officially Bovine Tuberculosis Free status for England was published in April 2014.
 This set out the rationale for taking action to address the problem of bovine TB, and the range of measures intended to eradicate it by 2038.
 The UK Government believed badger culling should play a role in the strategy.
-This rationale was disputed by some experts.
+This rationale was disputed by some experts, and the effectiveness of badger culling as a means of controlling TB in cattle remains contentious.

 Two pilot badger culling areas were identified in West Gloucestershire and West Somerset.
 Farmers in each area were licensed to control badgers by shooting.
 The Government would bear the costs of licensing and monitoring the culls, which run for four years.

 The culls commenced on 27 August 2013, initially for 6 weeks.
 There was a target to cull 70% of the population, however this target was not reached even though the culls were extended in both areas.
 An estimated 65% of the badger population was culled in Somerset and under 40% in Gloucestershire.
 The cost of the badger cull to the public purse was £6.3 million, with an additional £3.5 million spent on policing.

 An Independent Expert Panel (IEP) was appointed to monitor the effectiveness, humaneness and safety of controlled shooting during the 2013 pilots.
 The IEP’s report in April 2014 raised concerns about the humaneness of shooting as a culling method, and concluded that standards needed to be improved if culling was to continue in the pilot areas.
 The Government announced that the culls would continue, with amendments to improve effectiveness in the proportion of badgers killed and time taken for shot badgers to die.